mnelson4/printmyblog/readme.txt

 == Changelog ==

+= 2.1.1 December 30 2019 =
+* Don't redirect to welcome page on bulk activations or reactivation

 = 2.1.0 December 27 2019 =
 * Add option to reverse the order of posts or pages
 * Style the print page like a single page, not like the homepage.
 Introduces filter "pmb-print-page-treat-as-single" which can override this.